Today's Best Tech Deals

 Picked by Techconnect's Editors

-The smart locks that have preceded the Level Lock are ugly.
+The smart locks that have preceded the Level Bolt are ugly.
 All of them.
 Even the ones that try very hard not to be ugly.
 I mean, the August smart lock was developed in collaboration with Yves Behar’s upscale design company, and it looks like something that fell off a Cylon cruiser.
 And that’s pretty much the best the industry has been able to do.
-(Editor’s note: We haven’t had an opportunity to review the new August Wi-Fi smart lock, but its outward design doesn’t appear appreciably different.)
+(Editors’ note: We had an opportunity to review the new August Wi-Fi Smart Lock in July 2020, two months after this review.)

-Well-aware of this reality, Level Lock surrendered.
+Well-aware of this reality, Level Home surrendered.
 If smart locks will always be hideous, why not just get rid of the part you can see?
 And, well, they managed to do it.
-By truly becoming completely invisible, Level Lock is about to change the smart lock industry as we know it.
+By truly becoming completely invisible, the Level Bolt is about to change the smart lock industry as we know it.

 This review is part of TechHive’s coverage of the best smart locks, where you’ll find reviews of competing products, plus a buyer’s guide to the features you should consider when shopping.

-How does Level Lock do this trick?
+How does the Level Bolt do this trick?
 By wedging the hardware completely inside the hole that’s cut out for your existing hardware.
-The Level replaces the interior deadbolt assembly, but you keep the exterior and interior escutcheons you already have, ensuring your door looks the same when you finish as when you started: no monstrous keypads, no giant chrome handles.
+The Level Bolt replaces the interior deadbolt assembly, but you keep the exterior and interior escutcheons you already have, ensuring your door looks the same when you finish as when you started: no monstrous keypads, no giant chrome handles.

 I had minimal trouble during setup, although the lock initially showed as “Jammed” occasionally.
 Once I discovered the calibration system in the app settings, this quickly resolved itself.
 I hope future versions of the app will automatically prompt users to run the calibration before they get too far along.
 The only other hiccup I had was in iOS.
 While I’d named my lock in the Level app, this didn’t copy over to the Home app, and I had to manually change the lock’s name from “Default Room lock_mechanism” to something more descriptive.
 After I did that, I could use Siri to open and close the lock via voice.
 Finally, geofencing is supposed to work via iOS Home, but after days of testing I still couldn’t get the lock to open automatically upon my arrival; this, however, is really an issue with iOS rather than with Level.